jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 **Overall:**

 As someone who [isn't afraid to tinker]({% link _posts/2021-08-07-sprite-media-player-holiday-decorations.md %}) with a Raspberry Pi, I really appreciate how simple the Sprite is to use.
-The motion sensor opens up a ton of possibilities for interactive displays, and having multiple trigger videos lets your decoration have more interactive back-and-forth with the audience.
+The motion sensor opens up a ton of possibilities for interactive displays, and the support for multiple trigger videos will make decorations seem much more lively and less robotic.